Iron intake for vegetarians

 The major function of iron is to transport oxygen to all of the organs, muscles and tissues in your body.
 Anaemia caused by iron deficiency can cause symptoms such as tiredness, weakness, shortness of breath, and headache.

 There are 2 forms of iron found in food — haem iron and non-haem iron.
-Haem iron is the more readily absorbed form of iron, and is commonly found in meat.
-Many plant foods also contain iron, but it is almost always in the non-haem form, which is not so easily absorbed.
+Haem iron is the more readily absorbed form of iron, and makes up about 40 per cent of the iron in meat, poultry and fish.
+Eggs and many plant foods also contain iron, but it is in the non-haem form, which is less well absorbed.

-If you are a vegetarian, you need to include plenty of iron-rich foods in your diet to ensure that your iron intake is adequate.
-You should also take care to combine iron-rich foods with foods that enhance iron absorption, and avoid foods that inhibit absorption.
+If you are a vegetarian, you need to include plenty of iron-rich foods in your diet.
+You should also take care to combine iron-rich foods with foods that enhance iron absorption, and avoid foods and drinks that inhibit absorption.

 For vegetarians, sources of iron include:

 - wholegrain cereals (in particular, iron-fortified breakfast cereals);

 - green vegetables such as broccoli or Asian greens;

 - seeds such as sunflower seeds or products such as tahini.

 It is recommended that everyone, whether following a vegetarian diet or not, should include some plant-based foods in every meal.
 Vegetarians should include iron-rich foods in these choices.

 Ascorbic acid (vitamin C) has been shown to enhance the absorption of the non-haem iron found in plant foods by up to 2 to 3 times if taken at the same time.
 So to improve your iron intake, combine iron-rich plant foods with foods that are rich in vitamin C.